-If successful in their application through the competition, the applicant should to be aware of the following:
+If successful in their application through the competition, the applicant should be aware of the following:

 - 1. If deemed fit to provide regular and effective service and assigned to a post, their civil service ill-health pension ceases. - 2.
-If the applicant subsequently fails to complete probation or decides to leave their assigned post, there can be no reversion to the civil service IHR status, nor reinstatement of the civil service IHR pension, that existed prior to the application nor is there an entitlement to same.
+If the applicant subsequently fails to complete probation or decides to leave their assigned post, there can be no reversion to the civil service IHR status, nor reinstatement of the civil service IHR pension, that existed prior to the application nor is there an entitlement to same. - 3.
+The applicant will become a member of the Single Public Service Pension Scheme (SPSPS) upon appointment if they have had a break in pensionable public/civil service of more than 26 weeks.